-This post is the fourth in my photography series on improving photo composition.
+This post is the fourth in a photography series on improving photo composition.
 To see the rest of the series, click here: How to Improve Your Photo Composition Series.
 For your convenience, this post contains affiliate links.

 Of all the ways to improve your photography composition, this is my favorite.
 While being aware of the things we’ve already talked about, like zoom, visual triangles, which angles you’re shooting from, and the rule of thirds—none of it really matters if you’re not actually capturing real life.
 I love having my camera with me and just noticing a great shot of my kids doing something together.